There are two routes in which a review can be processed through Pharmacy Assurance or Radiation Assurance: HRA-managed or self-managed.

 The above fees have been classified as a ‘Part A’ research cost and are exclusive of VAT.
 These costs are applicable where reviewers are based in England, Northern Ireland and Wales.

-If NHS/HSC sponsors do not have the funding to pay for the HRA-managed review, then they may be able to use the self-managed review route if they meet the eligibility criteria to do so; otherwise sponsors are expected to make alternative arrangements for review based on their current practice.
+If sponsors do not have the funding to pay for the HRA-managed review, then they may be able to use the self-managed review route if they meet the eligibility criteria to do so; otherwise sponsors are expected to make alternative arrangements for review based on their current practice.

-Payment on completion of the review should be made by the sponsor to the reviewing organisation, which is usually a trust or health board, for for Radiation Assurance this could be a private organisation or individual reviewer.
+Payment on completion of the review should be made by the sponsor to the reviewing organisation, which is usually a trust or health board but for Radiation Assurance this could be a private organisation or individual reviewer.
 The HRA is not involved in the payment process – this is an agreement between the sponsor and reviewer or their employer.
 Reviewers are encouraged to speak to their finance department or ensure that appropriate systems are in place at their organisation to facilitate payment prior to any reviews being carried out.

 Required number of reviewers per study